hohenhau/gCode_Generator/README.md

 ![alt text](https://github.com/hohenhau/pressure_evaluatio/blob/main/_process_diagram.png?raw=true)

-## 1. Analysis of Multi-Hole Probe Pressures
+## 1. Creating sample points along a line

 Multi-Hole Probes are essentially Pitot Tubes with multiple pressure ports.
 While a Pitot Tube can only estimate the velocity magnitude, the differences in pressure between the ports of a [Multi-Hole Probe](https://www.surreysensors.com/products/digital-seven-hole-probe-system/) allow for the estimation all three velocity components.
 The script herein is suitable for probes with 5 holes or more.